Kayli (Schumacher) Altepeter – Hall of Fame Class of 2017

 Kayli had many highlights during her final season at St. Ben’s.
 As team captain, she led her team to an 18-12 overall record and eclipsed the 1,000-kill mark midway through her senior year.
 Kayli finished her career with an impressive 1,105 kills, which ranked her 11th all-time at CSB.
 After leading the team with 368 kills and an average of .260 kills per set, she was named her team’s MVP and “Offensive Player of the Year.”
 In addition, Kayli was named to the all-conference team and received all-region honorable mention for the second straight year.

 The Sacred Heart community is very proud of Kayli and all of her accomplishments at Sacred Heart and at the College of Saint Benedict.
-Her story is a great example of what you can achieve when you work hard to fulfill your goals.
+Her story is a great example of what you can achieve when you work hard to reach your goals.